Online Instructor Certificate Program

 Accessible course development is about creating instructional materials that people with disabilities can access the same as those without a disability.
 You will learn, however, that following accessibility best practices can benefit all students.
 It also helps you and your institution avoid legal entanglements.
 We’ll give you an overview and then have you practice some simple steps that you can take to help your students get the most out of your online course materials.
 The course will take you about 4 to 5 hours to complete.

-1. Courses must be approved in advance by the department chairperson and College/School Dean to confirm eligibility as a part of the strategic transformation.
+1. Courses must be approved in advance by the department chairperson and college/school dean to confirm eligibility as a part of the unit’s strategic transformation plans.

 2. The faculty member agrees to successfully complete the Intensive Course Development class with a score of 80% or better between 2017 and the present.